-The drawing below shows a typical arrangement with the communal areas highlighted.
-This area should be cabled on its own zone and set as an 'Instant Zone'.
+The drawing below shows a typical arrangement with the communal areas shaded.
+This area should be cabled on its own zone and configured as a Communal Zone in the Zone Type setting menu.

-Delayed Zones - 'Confirmation Delay' for Dwelling Areas
+Zones - 'Confirmation Delay' for Dwelling Areas

 Dwelling zones are those covering apartments or private living areas.
-The activation of any smoke or heat detector in these areas generates an 'Alarm Confirmation Warning' in that area but no indication shows on the control panel.
+The activation of any smoke detector in these areas generates an 'Alarm Confirmation Warning' in that area but no indication shows on the control panel.
 The internal buzzer will sound at a very slow rate.
 At the end of every minute of the 'Alarm Confirmation' time the system will check the detector again to see if the activation has cleared.
 If so then the sounders will silence and no further action need be taken.